 Remember to offer something along the same lines as your video, so it’s easier to match the train of thought without getting too forced.
 Direct your audience to content you have, such as e-books, your website/blog, or even subscribing to your newsletter.
 So, you can get the return you expect with your video.

-The camera makes a difference in the final image quality of your internet video production.
+The camera makes a difference in the final image quality of your internet video post-production.
 Talk to a consultant, but if you don’t have the time or money to invest in equipment, stay calm.
 It is possible to record good quality videos even without professional cameras.
 If you don’t have a camera, you can use your smartphone, for example.

 Today’s cell phones have advanced camera technology, having a good image quality.
 It is possible, yes, to make good quality videos with the equipment you already own.
 The important thing is to keep in mind, in case you don’t have time or money, to use the equipment you are most familiar with, for when you can invest in new equipment to know how to handle at least the basics.